DLR-SE/openrails-for-simulation/Docs/Building.md

 ![](images/configure_visual_studio_installer.png)

-The only "workload" needed is .NET desktop development.
-Some optional tools which may be useful are also checked.<p>&nbsp;</p>
+The "workload" needed is .NET desktop development.
+Some optional tools which may be useful are also checked.
+Additionally, install .NET Core 3.1 Runtime via the "individual components" tab.
+It is labelled as "no longer supported" but needed by parts of OpenRails. <p>&nbsp;</p>

 ![](images/run_visual_studio_installer.png)